seb1k/skype-better-parser/README.md

 Or download it :

-Put [index_better.html](https://raw.githubusercontent.com/seb1k/skype-better-parser/refs/heads/main/index_better.html) in the same directory as the exported converation and open it.
+Put [index_better.html](https://github.com/seb1k/skype-better-parser/blob/main/index_better.html) in the same directory as the exported conversation (where messages.json is) and open it.